reproducible-reporting/templates/DOCUMENTATION.md

 - Inkscape >= 1.2: https://inkscape.org/ ([It must be executable as `inkscape` on the command-line](https://stackoverflow.com/a/22085247/494584).)
 - TexLive 2021: https://tug.org/texlive/
 - latexmk: https://personal.psu.edu/~jcc8/software/latexmk/
+  (The `setup-env-*.sh` scripts will install the latest version from CTAN.
+  When using `setup-env-pip.sh` you must have Perl5 installed.)
 - A Text editor compatible with [editorconfig](https://editorconfig.org/)

 A new dedicated